Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`returned_range`: List of list of integers The range belonging to the returned data.
 It uses the same format as the property_ranges query param.
   It consist of a list which for each dimension contains a list of three values.
-  The first value indicates the index of the first value that has been returned.
+  The first value indicates the index, in that dimension, of the first value that has been returned.
   The second value indicates the index of last returned value.
   The third value is the step size.
-  It is only returned when the `serialization_format`is not "linear".
+  It is only returned when the `serialization_format` is not "linear".

 Responses